Apzmie/PPO-from-Scratch-in-Unity3D-DualWheel-Target-Collector/README.md

 ### Iterative Update
 Once all transitions are collected, the parameters are updated using mini-batches to adjust the gradient direction little by little, with multiple epochs to maximize learning from a limited amount of data.
 This iterative update does not change the policy dramatically due to clipping mechanism.

+### Buffer
+To make the GAE calculation correct, each agent has an independent buffer and stops collecting transitions when the episode ends, even if it hasn't reached the target_transitions yet.
+Once all agents finish their collection, GAE is calculated for each buffer, and then the parameters are updated.
+Max step is not applied during training so that the agent can experience everything that happens later.

 ### Zero Gradient
 ![zero_gradient](images/zero_gradient.png)